Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 ## Installing Diaspora

+### Preparations

+Depending on the database you want to use either add `DB="mysql"` for MySQL or `DB="postgres"` for PostgreSQL before each command starting with `bundle…` or export the environment variable: `export DB="mysql"` for MySQL or `export DB="postgres"`.
+If you want to have both available for easy switching just skip this.

 ### Install required gems

 To start the app server for the first time, you need to use Bundler to install Diaspora's gem depencencies.
 Run (from Diaspora's root directory):

-For MySQL:

-        DB="mysql" bundle install --without development,test

-For PostgreSQL:

-        DB="postgres" bundle install --without development,test
+        bundle install --without development,test

-If you want to have both available just remove the DB=… part.

 Bundler will also warn you if there is a new dependency and you need to bundle install again.